notify-rs/notify/CONTRIBUTING.md

 ### Environment

-Nothing special is needed to work on core.
-A typical Rust environment, with the latest stable Rust.
+Nothing special is needed to work on core. **A typical Rust environment**, with the latest stable Rust.
 Rustup is recommended but not required (sometimes it is useful to test with older Rusts, or on other channels).

 ### Internal docs

-The core is internally documented.
+The core is **internally documented**.
 You can generate those docs using:

 ```
 cargo doc --document-private-items